 Dieting leads to additional weight gain

 You may be thinking that while regain is possible, at least you tried!
-But regaining weight lost isn’t the worst part of dieting.
+But regaining weight lost isn’t the only problem with intentional weight loss.
 The majority of people who diet end up heavier than they were when they started.
 Again, this is biologically based.
 It’s not due to bad diets, bad dieters, or any other modifiable personal behavior.

 Studies show that about two-thirds of dieters regain more weight than they lost on their diets.
 And these studies likely underestimate the reality.